 This report offers an assessment of the Milwaukee Police Department's progress in implementing changes to police procedures in accordance with the requirements of the Settlement Agreement of Charles Collins, et al. v.
-City of Milwaukee, et al. The encounters detailed in this report occurred during the first half of 2022.
+City of Milwaukee, et al. The encounters detailed in this report occurred during the second half of 2022.
 The following summarizes the major findings based on our review of these data.

 The Department has remained steady in meeting the requirement that fewer than 15 percent of traffic stops fail to show individualized, objective, and articulable reasonable suspicion.
-Analysis of traffic stops for this report finds that 2.7 percent of traffic stops fail to show sufficient IOARS documentation.
+Analysis of traffic stops for this report finds that less than one percent of traffic stops fail to show sufficient IOARS documentation.
 The Department consistently meets the threshold for traffic stops, and there has been a continued increase in the percentage of traffic stops that meet the standard for IOARS.

-The Department has shown continued progress in meeting the requirement that fewer than 15 percent of field interviews fail to show individualized, objective, and articulable reasonable suspicion.
-Analysis of field interviews for this report finds that 10.0 percent of field interviews fail to show appropriate IOARS documentation, continuing a positive trend since the beginning of 2020.
-This represents the first time since the latter half of 2019 that the Department has met the threshold for field interviews.
+While the Department does not meet the requirement that fewer than 15 percent of field interviews fail to show individualized, objective, and articulable suspicion, MPD remains near the threshold of compliance.
+Analysis of field interviews for this report finds that 17.3 percent of field interviews fail to show appropriate IOARS documentation, falling below the compliance threshold that was achieved during the previous reporting period and on par with findings from the latter half of 2021.

 The Department continues to fall short of the requirement that fewer than 15 percent of no-action encounters fail to show individualized, objective, and articulable reasonable suspicion to support the stop.
-Analysis of no-action encounters for this report finds that 27.8 percent of no-action encounters fail to provide proper IOARS documentation.
+Analysis of no-action encounters for this report finds that just over half of no-action encounters fail to provide proper IOARS documentation (55.6 percent).

-The Department has shown progress since 2019 but continues to fall short of meeting the requirement that fewer than 15 percent of frisks fail to show individualized, objective, and articulable reasonable suspicion that the subject is armed and dangerous.
-Our analysis of officer-written narratives indicates that 30.0 percent of justifications for frisks do not meet the IOARS standard.
-While this is an improvement, it remains below the threshold.
+The Department has shown progress since 2019 but continues to fall short of meeting the requirement that fewer than 15 percent of frisks fail to show individualized, objective, and articulable reasonable suspicion that the stop subject is armed and dangerous.
+Analysis of officer-written narratives indicates that 35.0 percent of justifications for frisks do not meet the IOARS standard.